Wi11ione/wi11ione.github.io/_pages/research.md

 ---

 ## Institute of Intelligent Vehicles, [Tongji University](https://www.tongji.edu.cn/eng/), 2022.6-Present
-* Key Technologies for Self-Evolving Learning-Based Autonomous Driving Systems, supported by the National Key R&D Program of China under Grant No2022YFB2502900, directed by [Prof. Yanjun Huang](https://www.researchgate.net/profile/Yanjun-Huang-4)
+* #Key Technologies for Self-Evolving Learning-Based Autonomous Driving Systems#, supported by the National Key R&D Program of China under Grant No2022YFB2502900, directed by [Prof. Yanjun Huang](https://www.researchgate.net/profile/Yanjun-Huang-4)
   * Proposed a risk-guided policy optimization method for safety-critical scenario generation, which generates more diverse and plausible scenarios more efficiently.
   * Proposed an adversarial traffic participant behavior model combining traffic prior and reinforcement learning, which solves the limitation that adversarial scenario generation can only be applied to specific working conditions.
   * Proposed a safety-critical scenario generation method combining dynamic and static scenario parameters, which greatly improves the efficiency of scenario generation.